NA-MIC/ProjectWeek/PW35_2021_Virtual/Projects/ROSMED/README.md

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

-1. Objective A. Test ROS2 as a potential platform for our study on image-guided model-driven needle placement robot.
+1. Objective A. Explore ROS2 as a potential platform for our study on image-guided model-driven needle placement robot.

 ## Approach and Plan

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->

-1. Run ROS2 with a universal robot arm (UR-10) at JHU.
+1. Run ROS2 on a universal robot arm (UR-10) at JHU.
 1. Prototype a new version of ROS-IGTL-Bridge
 1. Display a 3D model of the UR-10 on 3D Slicer, and synchronize its posture with the robot by sending the transform of each link.